How to Re-Experience Lost Childhood Memories by Taking a Walk

 Most of us never even consider how we got to where we are now.
-We never know the reason for our existence and the part we play on the lives of others and the world we live in.
+We never know the reason for our existence or the part we play on the lives of others and the world in which we live.

 A lot of thoughts came to my mind as I took that walk.
 I became aware of the fact that we design our own lives.
 Life doesn't just happen to us.
 We make it what it is with the choices we make, with the friends we keep, with the places we move to and live in, with the interests we develop, and with the person we choose to be with as a team partner through it all.

 We Can Learn From Trees

 As I continued walking along, I noticed that the trees were much bigger than I remember.

 A mile is only about 20 city blocks.
 It takes about 20 minutes to walk a mile at an average human pace of 120 steps per minute.

 It dawned on me that the same applies to everything we do—or attempt to do.
 We take baby steps with everything we wish to accomplish.
 The steps add up minute-by-minute, hour-by-hour, day-by-day, and year-by-year.
-We can accomplish our goal.
+We can achieve our goal.
 No matter what it is, we can get things done.

 As I reached the halfway point, I noticed I was passing the home of a childhood girlfriend.
 I wondered if she were still there.
 I thought about what she might look like now.
 Would I recognize her?
 Would she remember me?

 How silly, I thought, to be thinking of such things.
 After all, 50 years had passed.
 Most certainly she would be long gone from that neighborhood, living somewhere else in a new life, with new friends, possibly with a family of her own.